 Mt 18:15-18 Our Savior also saith, "If thy brother offend thee, thou shouldst first warn him secretly.
-And if that car nnot serve, then before witnesses.
-And if he amend not thereby neithe er: then," saith our Savior, "tell the church.
-And if he will not hear the o church, then let him be taken as a 5 paynim and a publican."
-Ar nd by and by our Lord saith, "I tell you truth: Whatsoever thing ye bind upon earth shall be bound in heavens, and whatsoever ye e loose in earth shall be loosed in heavens."
-Now, good readers, her e ye see that there be evil men in "the 10 church," that do such things s as if they amend not be to be put out of "the church," and to l be accounted as paynims.
-For here could be no binding nor loosing ir "the church" if there were no sin in "the church."
-For the binding an d loosing is of such things, as our Savior saith in the twentieth chapte er of Saint John: "Of whom that ye shall remit, 15 Jn 20:23 the sins be remitted them, and of whom ye shall retain, the sins be retained." • the church" are sins remitted, which could not be if there were no sinne serpents will say (as Tyndale already saith) 20 first coming in of "the church" by penance the first receiving into "the church," they • of "the church" till they be good hat they never were of "the church," for • not fall to deadly sin (as Tyndale 25 2 Sm 11:2-12:14; 1 Chr 21:8 saith): we lay against these foolish errors 1.1 the holy prophet David, an elect of God, ned and yet returned to God again.
-2 Chr 33:1-20 We lay Manasseh, which after his great 20 abominable deeds did penance and 30 attained mercy. and an edge and assume of an edge Calar ssed apostle and prince of apostles Saint Lk 22:54-62 Peter, which deadly denied his Master, forgiven him. and at his bitter weeping had his sin 35 9 he examples a great been of them that 33 • • he examples a great heap of them that ously sinned, both in the synagogue and e: so may we lay you a great heap of f the Scripture by which every man may see that the church is a congregation of both good and bad together.
+And if that cannot serve, then before witnesses.
+And if ne amend not thereby ne either: then," saith our Savior, "tell the church. he church, then let him be taken as a 5 paynim and a publican." ' And by and by our Lord saith, "I tell you truth: Whatsoever thing ye bind upon earth shall be bound in r ye loose in earth shall be loosed in neavens." , C here ye see that there be evil men in "the 10 ings as if they amend not be to be put to be accounted as paynims.
+For here could g in "the church" if there were no sin in "the • g and loosing is of such things, as our Savior apter of Saint John: "Of whom that ye shall remit, 15 Jn 20:23 the sins be remitted them, and of whom ye shall retain, the sins be retained." in "the church" are sins remitted, which could not be if there were no si ry serpents will say (as Tyndale already saith) 20 the first coming in of "the church" by penance eter the first receiving into "the church," they not of "the church" till they be good · . or that they never were of "the church," for ould not fall to deadly sin (as Tyndale 25 2 Sm 11:2-12:14; 1 Chr 21 1:8 saith): we lay against these foolish errors 1.1 1 11 the holy prophet David, an elect of God, sinned and yet returned to God again.
+2 Chr 33:1-20 We lay Manasseh, which after his great 20 1 abominable deeds did penance and 30 attained mercy.
+11111 blessed apostle and prince of apostles Saint Lk 22:54-62 Peter, which deadly denied his Master, fanairran him and at his bitter weeping had his sin 35 forgiven him. of the examples a great been of them that 33 of the examples a great heap of them that ievously sinned, both in the synagogue and ince: so may we lay you a great heap of ts of the Scripture by which every man admornics and plain text is of the scripture by which every man may see that the church is a congregation of both good and bad together.